 –One pound equals 16 to 20 spears, or about two cups chopped.

-–To steam, lay flat in a large steamer basket set over a pot of boiling water.
-Cover and cook for about 4 minutes.
+–To steam or boil, lay flat in a large steamer basket set over a pot of boiling water or in a deep skillet filled about halfway with boiling water.
+Cover and cook for about 3 minutes.

 –To roast, pre-heat oven to 400 degree F. Toss in 2 teaspoons olive oil, salt and pepper.
 Place asparagus on a single layer on a baking sheet.
-Roast until crisp-tender, about 20 minutes.
+Roast until crisp-tender, 10-15 minutes.

 –Chill spears and serve with dip as a crudité.